 If the school has evidence that a pupil is making insufficient progress despite significant support and intervention, we may seek further advice and support from outside professionals.
 These professionals will be invited to contribute to the monitoring and review of progress.
 Pupils and parents will be fully involved and kept informed about the involvement of external agencies and proposed interventions.

 For pupils who have Education and Health Care Plans, as well as the review of their ESPs, their progress and the support outlined in their EHCP will be reviewed annually and a report provided for the Local Education Authority.

-The SENCO is Mrs. Rodenas, who can be contacted via the School Office.
-She works Tuesday to Friday but if you have an urgent query at the beginning of the week, you can contact Mrs. Roscoe.
+The SENCO is Mrs. Cox, who can be contacted via the School Office.
+She works across Holy Trinity and our partner school, St Jerome Bilingual School and is based at Holy Trinity two days a week but if you have an urgent query, you can contact Mrs. Rodenas.

 Should you wish to make a complaint about the support provided by the school for a child with special educational needs, do please speak to Mrs. Rodenas in the first instance.
 If your complaint cannot be resolved then please refer to the procedures in our Complaints Policy, a copy of which can be downloaded from the Policies available in the Statutory Information tab of the website.